SgtMajorMom/SgtMajorMom/README.md

 ---

 ## 🔐 What I’m Focused On Right Now
-- Building a structured portfolio of HackerDNA labs
+- Building a structured, professional portfolio of HackerDNA cybersecurity labs
-- Strengthening enumeration and analysis skills
+- Strengthening enumeration, analysis, and web exploitation fundamentals
-- Practicing web exploitation fundamentals
+- Improving documentation clarity, workflow consistency, and investigative reasoning
-- Improving documentation clarity and workflow consistency
+- Developing repeatable processes for security analysis and troubleshooting
-- Preparing for Security Analyst / Jr Pen Tester roles
+- Preparing for Security Analyst and Junior Penetration Tester roles

 ---